kwaldenphd/internet/key-terms.md

 - "In wired computer networking, including the Internet, a hop occurs when a packet is passed from one network segment to the next.
 Data packets pass through routers as they travel between source and destination.
 The hop count refers to the number of network devices through which data passes from source to destination" ([Wikipedia](https://en.wikipedia.org/wiki/Hop_(networking)))

 **Hyerlinks & Hypertext**
-- "In computing, a hyperlink, or simply a link, is a reference to data that the user can follow by clicking or tapping.[1]
+- "In computing, a hyperlink, or simply a link, is a reference to data that the user can follow by clicking or tapping.
 A hyperlink points to a whole document or to a specific element within a document.
 Hypertext is text with hyperlinks" ([Wikipedia](https://en.wikipedia.org/wiki/Hyperlink))

 **Hypertext Transfer Protocol (HTTP)**
 - "The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, hypermedia information systems.
 HTTP is the foundation of data communication for the World Wide Web, where hypertext documents include hyperlinks to other resources that the user can easily access, for example by a mouse click or by tapping the screen in a web browser" ([Wikipedia](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol))

 **Hypertext Markup Language (HTML)**
 - “HyperText Markup Language, invented by Tim Berners-Lee as the basis for the World Wide Web….based on the international standard SGML (Standardized Generalized Markup Language), which was originally developed for the representation of print documents in electronic form.
 HTML created a notation for hypertext that has become the global standard, and provided the basis for the standardized linking and display of documents independent of the platform, operating system, and application in which they were created.”
-(Murray, 424)
+(Janet Murray, *[Inventing the Medium: Principles of Interaction Design as a Cultural Practice](https://mitpress.mit.edu/9780262016148/inventing-the-medium/)*, pp. 424)

 **Internet**
 - "The Internet is the global system of interconnected computer networks that uses the Internet protocol suite (TCP/IP) to communicate between networks and devices.
 It is a network of networks that consists of private, public, academic, business, and government networks of local to global scope, linked by a broad array of electronic, wireless, and optical networking technologies" ([Wikipedia](https://en.wikipedia.org/wiki/Internet))

-**Internet of Things**
-- "The Internet of things (IoT) describes physical objects (or groups of such objects) with sensors, processing ability, software, and other technologies that connect and exchange data with other devices and systems over the Internet or other communications networks" ([Wikipedia](https://en.wikipedia.org/wiki/Internet_of_things))

 **Internet Protocol (IP)**
 - "The Internet protocol suite is the conceptual model and set of communications protocols used in the Internet and similar computer networks.
 It is commonly known as TCP/IP because the foundational protocols in the suite are the Transmission Control Protocol (TCP) and the Internet Protocol (IP).
 The Internet protocol suite provides end-to-end data communication specifying how data should be packetized, addressed, transmitted, routed, and received.
 This functionality is organized into four abstraction layers, which classify all related protocols according to the scope of networking involved.
 From lowest to highest, the layers are the link layer, containing communication methods for data that remains within a single network segment (link); the internet layer, providing internetworking between independent networks; the transport layer, handling host-to-host communication; and the application layer, providing process-to-process data exchange for applications" ([Wikipedia](https://en.wikipedia.org/wiki/Internet_protocol_suite))